Swheels - Scooter Rent Mobile App 🛴

 Board for freelance & contract work

-Swheels is a micromobility startup on a mission to bring the first fully regulated e-scooters to the Netherlands.

-Together with Swheels, we design the consumer app where the user will able to reserve a scooter using the app easily.
+Swheels is the first fully e-scooters startup in the Netherlands.
+I had a chance to design the consumer app where the user will able to reserve a scooter using the app.